AntiToxin sells safetytech to clean up poisoned platforms – TechCrunch

 Unfortunately, the massive scale of the threat combined with a late start on policing by top apps makes progress tough without tremendous spending.
 Facebook tripled the headcount of its content moderation and security team, taking a noticeable hit to its profits, yet toxicity persists.
 Other mainstays like YouTube and Twitter have yet to make concrete commitments to safety spending or staffing, and the result is non-stop scandals of child exploitation and targeted harassment.
 Smaller companies like Snap or Fortnite-maker Epic Games may not have the money to develop sufficient safeguards in-house.

 “The tech giants have proven time and time again we can’t rely on them.
 They’ve abdicated their responsibility.
-Parents need to realize this problem won’t be solved by these companies” says AntiToxin CEO Zohar Levkovitz, who previously sold his mobile ad company Amobee to Singtel for $321 million.
+Parents need to realize this problem won’t be solved by these companies” says AntiToxin co-founder and CEO Zohar Levkovitz, who previously sold his mobile ad company Amobee to Singtel for $321 million.
 “You need new players, new thinking, new technology.
 A company where ‘Safety’ is the product, not an after-thought.
 And that’s where we come-in.”
 The startup recently raised a multimillion-dollar seed round from Mangrove Capital Partners and is allegedly prepping for a double-digit millions Series A.

 AntiToxin’s technology plugs into the backends of apps with social communities that either broadcast or message with each other and are thereby exposed to abuse.
 AntiToxin’s systems privately and securely crunch all the available signals regarding user behavior and policy violation reports, from text to videos to blocking.
 It then can flag a wide range of toxic actions and let the client decide whether to delete the activity, suspend the user responsible or how else to proceed based on their terms and local laws.